If you drive on Queensland roads, your vehicle must be fitted with official number plates. It's the law.

 Number plates also help to identify your vehicle and the person responsible for it in cases of a crash or theft – they can also help in the recovery of your vehicle if stolen.

 It is your responsibility to ensure your number plates are kept in good condition.
-You can be fined for not replacing damaged or illegible number plates.
+You can be fined up to $352 for not replacing damaged or illegible number plates.

 Note: if you are using an unregistered vehicle permit when moving an unregistered vehicle on the road, the number plates must be removed.